zenorocha/wedocs/hosting/index.md

 ## Install Dependencies

-This section assumes that you already have the **WeDeploy CLI** installed and **Docker** is running.
+This section assumes that you already have the **WeDeploy CLI** installed and **Docker** running.
 Make sure to [visit the installation guide](/docs/intro/using-the-cli.html) if you need help setting that up.

 <!-- </article> -->